 Dear Clients

 While email is not a secure means to send your scanned tax documents to me, I would be pleased to create an account for you on my secure online portal.
 You can then upload the .pdf files of your tax slips to me securely, I can send any necessary documents to you for e-signatures and can also return your completed tax returns this way.
 I can accept payment using e-transfer or, using electronic invoices, by credit card.
-Please call or email so I can set this up for you.
+Please call or email me so I can set this up for you.

 Robbie Wood, CAIB BCom CPA, CGA

-Using nearly 30 years of experience owning and operating a small family-run insurance brokerage, combined with my Bachelor of Commerce degree and Chartered Professional Accountant designation, I would like to help you optimize your small business.
+Using over 30 years of experience owning and operating a small family-run insurance brokerage, combined with my Bachelor of Commerce degree and Chartered Professional Accountant designation, I would like to help you optimize your small business.

 As you browse through my website, you will see that I have not only highlighted background information on my firm and the services I provide but have also included useful resources such as informative articles (in my Newsletters section) and interactive financial calculators (in my Financial Tools section).
 In addition, I have taken the time to gather many links to external websites that I felt would be of interest to my clients and visitors (in my Links section).